candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 Around 6th grade, my teacher introduced the class to this cool education website called [Kahn Academy](https://www.khanacademy.org/).
 My mind was *completely* blown.
 All this time that school felt like it was moving too slowly, there was this vast library of free videos where I could learn almost anything at my own pace?!
-I could ask all the questions in the world and nobody would tell me I'm asking too many questions?!
+I could ask all the questions in the world ... and nobody would tell me I'm asking too many questions?!

 I ate it up.
 I learned about biology, calculus, chemistry, and statistics.
 Salman Kahn's voice is probably permanently engrained in my psyche, and I thank him for it.
-Then one day, I ran into a new learning module available called Computer Programming.
+Then one day, I ran into a new learning module available called *Computer Programming*.

 ## Discovering Code 👾